All photos by Amy Lombard

 "It's like a parade," I say at one point.

 "Unfortunately a parade that's not a celebration," an activist says to me.

 Exhausted, I stop to speak to three elderly activists from Queens.
 One tells me she's mostly concerned the horses will "spook" and start a stampeding and stomping on people.
 After I finish speaking to her, her elderly friends ask who I am.

 "It's a popular youth magazine!"

 "I'm too old for [VICE]," one old lady says.

 A few minutes later, Stoltz and the other models finally arrive.
-They wear matching blonde wigs, and unless you know Stoltz, you can’t tell she’s a reality star.
-She’s the fiercest model of the group and looks stoic as she pets a horse.
+They wear matching blonde wigs, and unless you Stoltz is here, you can't tell she's a reality star.
+She's the fiercest model of the group and looks stoic as she pets a horse.
 When the activists scream at her, she looks through them, unimpressed.

 As the shouts continue, two models step into each carriage and then the carts start driving into the park, cop cars cruising behind them.

 "Trash.
 Trash.
 Trash," one activists whispers as the models pass her.